-Install the D-Link AirPlus DWL-520+ Wireless Network adapter into the desktop computer.
+Install the D-Link AirPlus DWL-520+ wireless network adapter into the desktop computer.
 See the Quick Installation Guide included with the product for installation instructions.

-Install a wireless network adapter into the laptop computer.
-In the example above the DWL-650+ is installed into a laptop computer.
+Install the DWL-650+ into a laptop computer.
 See the Quick Installation Guide included with the product.